IBFAN calls on WHO and UNICEF to

 The BMS CTA uses the same criteria and end date as that used by the Nutrition 4 Growth Summit.
 The Government of Japan is seeking financial and policy commitments to focus the world’s attention on SDG 2: Zero Hunger – to end all forms of malnutrition by 2030 and ensure that all people have access to safe and nutritious diets all year round.

 [iii] The WHO/UNICEF/IBFAN national implementation of the Code Status Report (2020).
 70% of countries have implemented the Code to some extent.

-Q&A BMS CTA: In answer to the Question: How will companies who reply positively to the CTA be acknowledged?
+The BMS Call has a pull down Q&A. Question 9 asks: How will companies who reply positively to the CTA be acknowledged?
 “Better Code compliance will result in better corporate reputation, potentially stronger customer trust and loyalty, and generate additional dividends such as better ATNI scores.
 Code-compliant companies may also become eligible to participate in programs with NGOs and other agencies that they have to date been excluded from because of their poor policies and record on this issue.”

 The companies and industry associations are shown on this slide: